WalshyDev/JBA/README.md

 Config config = new Config("config");
 ```

 This creates a new file called config.json.
 You can then write in your config, following the template found in the Example Config area below.
-You can check if a value exists using `config.exists(String path);`, and you can recall values from the config using one of the methods below, and a few others.
+You can check if a value exists using `config.exists(String path)`, and you can recall values from the config using one of the methods below, and a few others.

 ```java
 config.getString("token"); // Returns "botToken"
 config.getString("prefix"); // Returns "!~"
 config.getString("mysql.user"); // Returns "user"
 ```

-<a name="mysql-config"></a>
+## Config and MySQL
-You can use this with the `setupMySQL()` method mentioned earlier for an easier setup.
+You also can use this with the `setupMySQL()` method mentioned earlier for a more secure and more configurable setup.

 ```java
 setupMySQL(config.getString("mysql.user"), config.getString("mysql.password"), config.getString("mysql.address"), config.getString("mysql.dbname"));